 Common side effects of ipratropium

-Headache, Nausea, Dry mouth, Dizziness, Cough, Throat irritation
+Headache, Nausea, Dryness in mouth, Dizziness, Cough, Throat irritation

 Available Medicine for Ipratropium

 - ₹31 to ₹152Zydus Cadila2 variant(s)

 - Appropriate administration of ipratropium with the inhaler is essential for a successful therapy.

 - Doctor’s advice should be considered in case of patients with following history of disease conditions: cystic fibrosis (an inherited disease in which thick, sticky mucus builds up and that can damage many of the organs in the body) may be prone to gastrointestinal motility disturbances; glaucoma (increased pressure inside the eyes that causes visual problems), urinary problems or a prostate (a male reproductive organ) condition.